Butternut Squash Apple Bruschetta

 - Balsamic Glaze – you can order it online via the link provided, or find it at most major grocery stores near the balsamic vinegar.

 Preheat the oven to 425°F.

-Toss the butternut squash and apples with 2 tablespoons olive oil, ground cinnamon, nutmeg, allspice, cloves, ½ teaspoon kosher salt and ½ teaspoon black pepper.
+Dice the butternut squash and apples into small cubes, about 1/4 inch in size.
+Toss the butternut squash and apples with olive oil, ground cinnamon, nutmeg, allspice, cloves, salt and black pepper.

 Place in an even layer on a baking sheet and into the oven for 15 minutes.

-While the squash and apples are roasting, brush the sliced bread with 2 tablespoons olive oil, set aside.
+While the squash and apples are roasting, brush the sliced bread with olive oil and set it aside.

-Combine the ricotta cheese with the remaining ½ teaspoon black pepper and ½ teaspoon kosher salt, set aside.
+Combine the ricotta cheese with black pepper and salt, set aside.

 In a small skillet, add the remaining 2 tablespoons olive oil over medium high heat.
 Add the garlic and sage leaves, saute for 1-2 minutes.
 Remove from the heat and toss with the squash and apples when they come out of the oven.

 Place the slices of bread into the oven for 4-5 minutes, or until toasted to your liking.